benibaeumle/FSS-Algorithm/README.md

 </p>

 This repository provides a python numpy implementation of the shapelet candidate selection algorithm from the paper
-> Ji et al., „A Shapelet Selection Algorithm for Time Series Classification“.
+> Ji, Cun & Zhao, Chao & Liu, Shijun & Yang, Chenglei & Li, Pan & Wu, Lei & Meng, Xiangxu.
+(2019).
+A Fast Shapelet Selection Algorithm for Time Series Classification.
+Computer Networks.
+148. 10.1016/j.comnet.2018.11.031.

 See the [paper](https://www.sciencedirect.com/science/article/abs/pii/S1389128618312970) for a more detailed description.
 # How to use